-As a CSO, in order to perform successfully you need to start with a solid sales strategy which will define your company’s plan for driving profitable revenue growth.
+For a Chief Sales Officer to perform successfully, you need to start with a solid sales strategy which will define your company’s plan for driving profitable revenue growth.
 It defines where a company will compete and where it will win in the competitive market.

 A CSO must continuously refine and recalibrate a sales strategy in response to shifting external and internal factors.
 Being a great CSO doesn’t end with the sales strategy but executional excellence is also needed.